ikramben2002/efrei-api-tp2/README.md

----

 # API Documentation

 ## Overview

 This API provides endpoints for managing users, albums, and photos using Express.js and Mongoose.
 It follows a RESTful architecture to allow CRUD (Create, Read, Update, Delete) operations on users, albums, and photos.

----

 ## API Users

-### [POST] Create User
+### [POST] Create user

 Allows the creation of a single user.

 |                            |                  |